What you need to know about travelling to and from Spain right now

 Can I travel to Spain now?

-If you decide to travel to Spain, you’ll be travelling against government advice.
-And therefore, your travel insurance may be rendered invalid.
-If you decide to travel against government advice, you need to be acutely aware of the risk you are taking.
+If you decide to travel to mainland Spain, you’ll be travelling against government advice.
+Because of this, your travel insurance may be rendered invalid.

 - Undergo a visual health assessment.